Religious Studies Department

 Biography

-Peter Joseph Fritz has been involved with Jesuit education for over 25 years, from his first days at St. Xavier High School (Cincinnati) through his Honors BA in studio art and theology at Loyola University Chicago and MA in theology at Boston College up to his years teaching at Holy Cross (2011–present).
+Peter Joseph Fritz has been involved with Jesuit education since 1995, from his first days at St. Xavier High School (Cincinnati) through his Honors BA in studio art and theology at Loyola University Chicago and MA in theology at Boston College up to his years teaching at Holy Cross (2011–present).
 He holds a PhD from the University of Notre Dame, where he wrote his dissertation on the twentieth-century German Jesuit theologian Karl Rahner.
-At Holy Cross he teaches a wide variety of courses in Catholic theology, Protestant theology, modern history of Christianity, and reaching back to his studio art roots, courses in theological aesthetics and theology and contemporary art.
+At Holy Cross he teaches a wide variety of courses in Catholic and Protestant theology, modern history of Christianity, Catholic social thought, and reaching back to his studio art roots, courses in theological aesthetics and theology and contemporary art.

-Peter regards home as Cincinnati, Ohio, but for the past many years, he and his wife, Rochelle (a clinical psychologist), have made a new home in southern New England with their four young children.
+Peter considers greater Cincinnati his first home, but for the past many years, he and his wife, Rochelle (a clinical psychologist), have made a new home in southern New England with their four young children.

 Recent and Upcoming Courses